TileDB-Inc/conda-forge-nightly-controller/README.md

 2. Add SSH private key (`/tmp/ssh-temp/key`) to tiledb-nightlies as a repository secret named `SSH_PRIVATE_KEY_<software>`:
     * Settings -> Secrets -> Actions -> New repository secret
-    * Note: the name of the secret cannot included dashes (GitHub restriction)
+    * Note: the name of the secret cannot include dashes (GitHub restriction)

 3. Add SSH public key (`/tmp/ssh-temp/key.pub`) to TileDB-Inc fork of feedstock repository as a deploy key with write access: